rfo909/CFT/README.md

 ```

 The Sequence() expression creates a List, but without the requirement of commas, and the '@ ...' is
-the "raw string" format in CFT.
+the "raw string" format in CFT, which makes a String from the rest of the line.

-The .mergeExpr is a member function of List objects, which evaluates expressions inside "<<" and ">>", inserting
+The .mergeExpr is a member function of List objects, which by default evaluates expressions inside "<<" and ">>", inserting
 resulting values as text into the template sequence.